What is Mobile Mapping

 Data Protection & Privacy

-Mobile Mapping Systems (MMS) capture images of pedestrians, therefore data protection is key.
+Mobile Mapping Systems capture images of pedestrians and other vehicles, therefore data protection is key.
 Particularly when using planar or aerial imaging, MMS often collect personal data like faces, bodies and license plates.

-As we discussed extensively in this article, these are the most fundamental and highly visible elements of our identity, they fall under the definition of personally identifiable information (PII) and need to be protected according to the GDPR.
-Thus, measures such as anonymization are necessary to comply with the legal requirements.
-In the specific case of image processing, blurring emerged as the de-facto standard anonymization method.
+As we discussed extensively in this article, these are the most fundamental and highly visible elements of our identity, thus they fall under the definition of personally identifiable information (PII) and need to be protected according to the data protection laws (e.g. GDPR).
+Measures such as image and video blurring are necessary to comply with the legal requirements.
+It is also recommended to implement these technical and organisational measures at the earliest stages of the product/service development, to ensure privacy right from the start (privacy by design).

 Ready to get started with mobile mapping?
 Before that, check this 📝list of things you need to consider when starting with the anonymization of mobile mapping street-level imagery.